-Fresh from the Neuroepidemiology Unit at the University of Melbourne, the research hub for all things OMS, there is more reason to be a happy and grateful OMSer today.
+Fresh from the Neuroepidemiology Unit at the University of Melbourne, the research hub for all things Overcoming MS, there is more reason to be happy and grateful today.

 The follow-up data from a sample of those people attending one of our five-day residential retreats in Victoria, Australia, has shown significantly improved mental and physical health outcomes, fewer relapses and stabilization of their disability three years later.

 There was on average an 8-9% improvement in physical and mental health scores, so people were telling us that they felt on average almost 10% better than when they came to the retreat.

 Remember that MS is associated with progressive decline over time, not improvement!
 One of the most exciting and impressive results to come out of the statistics was in terms of relapse rate.